A set of AI capabilities, extraction, classification, validation, and routing, applied to the supplier-invoice processing cycle.

 A journal entry generated by software applying chart-of-accounts rules without human intervention, based on extracted invoice data.

 Traditionally an accountant or bookkeeper does it: read invoice, decide account, write entry.
-Automated: the system classifies the invoice, maps the PGC accounts, and proposes (or posts) the entry ready for review.
+Automated: the system classifies the invoice, maps the chart of accounts, and proposes (or posts) the entry ready for review.
 Human review concentrates on exceptions, not data entry.
 More context in the pillar guide: what AI in accounting automates and what it doesn't.

 Bank reconciliation